 Yay.
-Here is a free due diligence template!
+Here is a free due diligence checklist template!

-Want to save money in your fundraise process?
+Want to save money in your fundraising process?
 Decrease the time to money dramatically?
 Give your prospective investors the impression you are a pro?
-Well this is the blog for you!
+Well, this is the blog for you!
 We’re going to deal with how to prepare yourself for a fundraise like a pro by preparing your due diligence before you start raising.
-At the end of the blog there is a template due diligence template for you to download.
+At the end of the blog, there is a template due diligence template for you to download.
 Boom!

 So you want to raise funds from VCs?
-Well welcome to a world of pain.
-Assuming you get your pitch deck and financial model together, learnt to pitch and get meetings etc, once you have interest from investors and they want to proceed the really tedious work is about to begin!
+Well, welcome to a world of pain.
+Assuming you get your pitch deck and financial model together, learned to pitch and get meetings etc, once you have interest from investors and they want to proceed the really tedious work is about to begin!
 Boo.

 What is due diligence?